You get a more secure and private search experience with Secure Sockets Layer (SSL). When you search on Google, you use SSL.

 How SSL helps protect your data

-SSL doesn't always protect:
+SSL doesn't always hide:

 - The fact that you visited google.com

-- The search terms that you typed
+- The search terms you typed

 SSL and schools